1cloudio/AirBnB_clone/README.md

-AirBnB_clone
+<h1>AirBnB_clone</h1>

-Airbnb. is an online marketplace for arranging or offering lodging, primarily homestays, or tourism experiences.
-The company does not own any of the real estate listings, nor does it host events; it acts as a broker, receiving commissions from each booking.
+<p>Airbnb. is an online marketplace for arranging or offering lodging, primarily homestays, or tourism experiences.
+The company does not own any of the real estate listings, nor does it host events; it acts as a broker, receiving commissions from each booking.</p>

-The goal of the project is to deploy on our own server a simple copy of the AirBnB website.
+<p>The goal of the project is to deploy on our own server a simple copy of the AirBnB website.</p>

-Description of the project
+<h2>Description of the project</h2>
 We don’t implement all the features, only some of them to cover all fundamental concepts of the higher level programming track at Holberton.

 This project will be a complete a full web application composed by: